apkbox/closetrpc/Readme.md

   protected constructor.
 This will help to avoid creating stub unnceessarily as the base class implementation is derived from stub.

-* Channel must operate with buffers instead of messages.
-The message should already be serialized by the server before passing it to the channel.
-So, the channel is a transport only.

 * The service implementation may not be thread safe by default, provide and easy way to serialize calls to the service if needed, probably using a stub wrapper.
 The default server behavior is that all incoming calls